ljpatrick/marxpaint/magic/docs/en/README.txt

            always be 0.)
 See "Creating plugins with multiple effects", below.

          * SDL_Surface * snapshot
-           A snapshot of the previous Tux Paint canvas, taken when the the mouse was first clicked to activate the current magic tool.
+           A snapshot of the previous Marx Paint canvas, taken when the the mouse was first clicked to activate the current magic tool.
 If you don't continuously affect the image during one hold of the mouse button, you should base your effects off the contents of this